bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Aaron Van Wirdum: 00:08:16

-Okay, so then the one sentence summary is, someone found a way to do something very similar to OP_RETURN, but with a much bigger limit and with a cheaper, at least cheaper per byte fee wise.
+Okay, so then the one sentence summary is, someone found a way to do something very similar to `OP_RETURN`, but with a much bigger limit and with a cheaper, at least cheaper per byte fee wise.
 Yeah.
 That's a very ugly sentence, but I still think that counts as one sentence.

 Sjors Provoost: 00:08:39